travigd/documentation/http-api/reading-streams.md

 version: "4.0.2"
 ---

-Reading from streams with AtomPub can be confusing the first time, but fortunately Event Store is compliant with the [Atom 1.0 Specification](http://tools.ietf.org/html/rfc4287) and so many environments have already implemented the AtomPub protocol, and that simplifies the process.
+Reading from streams with AtomPub can be confusing the first time, but Event Store is compliant with the [Atom 1.0 Specification](http://tools.ietf.org/html/rfc4287) and so many environments have already implemented the AtomPub protocol, and that simplifies the process.

 ## Existing Implementations